jku-isse/ecco/rest/README.md

 The server storage can be changed in the "Setting" class.
-Users can be added by chancing the "DummyUserDB" class or add your own user database.
+Users can be added by chancing the "DummyUserDB" class or add your own user database. mirconaut-cli.yml contains the config for possible CLI usage.

 ## Micronaut 3.4.1 Documentation